treeder/flaregun-starter/README.md

 ## Scheduler

+See [scheduled.js](functions/scheduled.js).
+This will run every minute with the default configuration.

-NOTE: There are some gotchas here since we're doing some tricks to get this to work:
+NOTE: There are some gotchas here:

+- This won't run any middleware, so you'll have to do any initialization you need in the scheduled function.
-- To import something like a class or function, it must also be imported seomwhere else in a normal route.
+- To import something like a class or function in scheduled.js, it must also be used elsewhere in your app.

--
+That's about it, otherwise, should work as is!

+## Queues

+TODO

-## Deploying to Production
+## Deploying

 This is two steps.

 1. Run setup script to create all the resources on Cloudflare.
-2. Setup auto deploys
+2. Deploy!

 ### Setup

 This will create all your cloudflare resources such as your database and file storage.

-First get an [API token for Cloudflare](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and get your account ID.
+- First get an [API token for Cloudflare](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and get your account ID.

-Choose "Edit Cloudflare Workers" template.
+- Choose "Edit Cloudflare Workers" template.

 ![alt text](docs/images/image.png)

-Keep all the same settings, but also add `Write` access to D1.
+Keep all the same settings, but also add D1 with write access.

 Create a `.env` file with: